Gosin/GC/README.md

-# Custom configurations of tools
+# Configurations for tools used by Gosin
 Personal configuration

 ## Vim